 Meet Our Physicians

 At Weill Cornell Medicine, we deliver the highest level of care at every stage of life, from adolescence to childbearing, to menopause and the post-menopausal years.
-Our team focuses on preventative care and patient education, empowering you to achieve your optimum level of health.
+Our team of North American Menopause Society Certified Menopause Practitioners focus on preventative care and patient education, empowering you to achieve your optimum level of health.